 In iOS 13.0 and later, people can choose to adopt a dark system-wide appearance called Dark Mode.
 In Dark Mode, the system uses a darker color palette for all screens, views, menus, and controls, and it uses more vibrancy to make foreground content stand out against the darker backgrounds.
 Dark Mode supports all accessibility features.

 Test your designs in both light and dark appearances.
 See how your interface looks in both appearances, and adjust your designs as needed to accommodate each one.
 Designs that work well in one appearance might not work in the other.

 Ensure that your content remains comfortably legible in Dark Mode when you adjust the contrast and transparency accessibility settings.
 In Dark Mode, you should test your content with Increase Contrast and Reduce Transparency turned on, both separately and together.
 You may find places where dark text is less legible when it’s on a dark background.
 You might also find that turning on Increase Contrast in Dark Mode can result in reduced visual contrast between dark text and a dark background.
-Although people with strong vision might still be able to read lower contrast text, such text could be illegible for people with visual impairments.
+Although people with strong vision might still be able to read lower contrast text, such text could be illegible for people with visual disabilities.
 For guidance, see Color and Contrast.

 The color palette in Dark Mode includes darker background colors and lighter foreground colors that are carefully selected to ensure contrast while maintaining a consistent feel between modes and across apps.

 Use dynamic colors that adapt to the current appearance.
 Semantic colors like separator automatically adapt to the current appearance (for guidance, see Dynamic System Colors).
 When you need a custom color, add a Color Set asset to your app’s asset catalog and specify the light and dark variants of the color so that it can adapt to the current appearance mode.
 Avoid using hard-coded color values or colors that don’t adapt.

 Ensure sufficient color contrast in all appearances.
 Using system-defined colors ensures a proper contrast ratio between your foreground and background content.
 For custom colors, aim for a contrast ratio of 7:1, especially for smaller text.
 For guidance, see Dynamic System Colors.